sharovik/devbot/README.md

 * **Pavel Simzicov** - *Initial work* - [sharovik](https://github.com/sharovik)

+##

 License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the BSD License - see the LICENSE.md file for details